Is RTX Corp (RTX) Set to Underperform? Analyzing the Factors Lim

 - Momentum rank: 2/10

-RTX Corp, with a market cap of $114.07 billion and sales of $67.09 billion, is a diversified aerospace and defense industrial company formed from the merger of United Technologies and Raytheon.
+RTX Corp, with a market cap of $113.42 billion, is a diversified aerospace and defense industrial company formed from the merger of United Technologies and Raytheon.
 The company operates in three segments: Collins Aerospace, a diversified aerospace supplier; Pratt & Whitney, an aircraft engine manufacturer; and Raytheon, a defense prime contractor providing a mix of missiles, missile defense systems, sensors, hardware, and communications technology to the military.
-The company's operating margin stands at 4.51%.
+With sales of $67.09 billion and an operating margin of 4.51%, RTX Corp has a significant presence in both the commercial aerospace manufacturers and defense market.

 Growth Prospects

 A lack of significant growth is another area where RTX Corp seems to falter, as evidenced by the company's low Growth rank.
 The company's revenue has declined by -4.9 per year over the past three years, which underperforms worse than 71.32% of 265 companies in the Aerospace & Defense industry.
 Over the past five years, RTX Corp has witnessed a decline in its earnings before interest, taxes, depreciation, and amortization (EBITDA).
 The three-year growth rate is recorded at -8.1, while the five-year growth rate is at -11.3.
-These figures underscore potential challenges in the company's profitability.
 Lastly, RTX Corp predictability rank is just one star out of five, adding to investor uncertainty regarding revenue and earnings consistency.

 Conclusion